ihh/bracery/README.md

 ### Distinction between symbols and variables

-As well as the flanking hash-character notation that Tracery uses for symbol expansions from the grammar, `#symbol#`, Bracery allows the dollar character prefix, `~symbol`.
+As well as the flanking hash-character notation that Tracery uses for symbol expansions from the grammar, `#symbol#`, Bracery allows the tilde character prefix, `~symbol`.
 The Bracery variant carries the additional, specific nuance that you want to use the original symbol definitions file (or other authority) to expand the symbol, as opposed to any subsequently defined variables.